GitbookIO/plugin-github/README.md

 ## gitbook-plugin-github

-Display a link to a GitHub repo along with the sharing links.
+Display a link to your GitHub repo in your gitbook.

 ### Usage